UK-Digital-Heart-Project/4Dsurvival/README.md

 will list all the folders in the working directory of the Docker image (/4DSurv).
 You should see the 3 main folders `code`, `data` and `demo`, which contain the same files as the corresponding folders with the same name in this github repository.

-To be able to utilise GPU in docker container, run the GPU docker image

-    nvidia-docker run -ti lisurui6/4dsurvival:1.0

-Dockerfile for build the GPU image is described in [docker/gpu/1.0/Dockerfile](docker/gpu/1.0/Dockerfile).
+Dockerfile for build the GPU image is described in [Dockerfile](Dockerfile).

-To use the docker image with the latest lifelines, pull from `lisurui6/4dsurvival-gpu:1.1`.

-Dockerfile is described in [docker/gpu/1.1/Dockerfile](docker/gpu/1.1/Dockerfile).

 In the docker image, `survival4D` has already installed, so that you can run the following python command anywhere.
 If you are running outside of docker, and want to install the package, from the 4Dsurvival directory, do: